grafana/agent/docs/sources/static/configuration/agent-management.md

       app: app1
 ```

-Note: both json and yaml responses are supported.
+Note: both JSON and YAML responses are supported.